 Muslim Student Association (Mushahada Association)

-Mushahada Association (Muslim Students’ Association) is an association of the Muslim students and students interested in the Islamic faith at Bates.
+The Muslim Students’ Association is a group of Muslim students and others who are interested in the Islamic faith at Bates.
 Mushahada is an Arabic word and means vision.
 The club aims at providing appropriate space for religious observances, and increasing awareness of Islam as a religion on the college campus through organizing a diverse range of activities, which also act as a platform for interaction between Muslim students on the campus and the college community as a whole.

 The Bates Yoga Kula is an organization that hosts free yoga classes open to all Bates students, faculty, and staff.
 Kula means “community” in Sanskrit, which reflects the organization’s intention to promote the practice of yoga and foster community around it.
 It hosts weekly classes in various yoga styles, including Vinyasa, Hatha, and Kripalu.
 The Bates Yoga Kula classes can also be used to earn physical education credit.
-If you are interested in learning more about the Kula check out our Facebook Page!
 Namaste!